WoozyMasta/kube-dump/README.md

 ./kube-dump [command] [[flags]]

 Available Commands:
   dump-namespaces               Dump namespaced kubernetes resources dump-cluster                  Dump cluster wide kubernetes resources dump                          Dump all kubernetes resources

+The command can also be passed through the environment variable MODE.
+All flags presented below have a similar variable in uppercase, with underscores For example:
+  --destination-dir == DESTINATION_DIR

 Flags:
   -h, --help                    This help